 The resort boasts two superb bathing beaches and spectacular gardens.
 The lively north shore has a shingle beach and Victorian pier whilst the west shore boasts golden sands and panoramic views.
 The Bodnant Gardens, set above Llandudno, have magnificent plantations and command excellent views across the resort and surrounding coastline.

 The oldest metal mine open to the public in the world.
 Explore the 3,500 year old passages leading to the amazing prehistoric cavern.

 Great Orme Country Park

 Dramatic limestone headland so renowned for its wildlife and history that much of it been designated a Special Area of Conservation, a Site of Special Scientific Interest and a Heritage Coast.
-The refurbished Visitor Centre includes interactive displays and video introductions.
+The Visitor Centre includes interactive displays and video presentations of the area.